Instagram‘s long-awaited algorithm has finally started rolling out, and food influencers and sites that built

 Alexa Mehraban, who runs the popular EatingNYC Instagram account, regularly tags her Instagram posts with her Snapchat account and encourages her 199,000 fans to follow her on there.
 “The platform provides so much more depth than Instagram,” she said, particularly for off-the-cuff and behind-the-scenes content that shows her fans her personality rather than just photos and videos of food.

 Branded content is a slippery slope on Snapchat though.
-Mehraban said the app is “still a pretty grey area” devour_optin terms of abiding to the Federal Trade Commission’s guidelines that require influencers to disclose and label content as sponsored when they are paid by a brand.
+Mehraban said the app is “still a pretty grey area” in terms of abiding to the Federal Trade Commission’s guidelines that require influencers to disclose and label content as sponsored when they are paid by a brand.

 Mehraban said when she works with brands to create Instagram content, there’s typically a contract and legal forms included, but she hasn’t worked with advertisers on Snapchat yet.